 During an incident, timing matters, and analysts need to zero in on the evidence that leads to resolution.
 Implementing content-based processes to quickly tap into correlated security incidents and events helps you achieve your mean-time-to-recovery (MTTR) goals.

-What automated incident response processes can I put in place?
+What automation and orchestration processes can I put in place?

-Splunk recommends following this prescriptive adoption motion: Splunk Adoption Maturity: Automation and Orchestration.
-This guide walks you step-by-step through planning, training, analyzing important considerations, and implement a SOAR solution in your business.
+Splunk recommends following the Prescriptive Adoption Motion: Automation and Orchestration.
+This guide walks you step-by-step through planning, training, analyzing important considerations, and implementing a SOAR solution in your business.

 These additional resources will help you implement this guidance: